Gone Girl

 An underlying theme is feminism, most notably represented in Amy's "Cool Girl" speech.
 Despite her otherwise villainous character, this monologue has been praised for articulating the pressure that women face to morph into the male's ideal.[7]
 Flynn is a self-identified feminist and has stated that Amy's "just pragmatically evil" character and non-conformity to the traditional perception of women as innately good characters are the embodiment of feminism, which she defined as "the ability to have women who are bad characters."[8]

 Amy's "Cool Girl" speech, and Nick's performing for his media spectators, highlight the importance of establishing and maintaining public appearances, however false.
 Flynn said: "The whole point is that these are two people pretending to be other people, better people, versions of the dream guy and dream girl, but each one couldn't keep it up, so they destroy each other".[9]
 Amy creates her plan to frame her husband when Nick fails to maintain the false image that Amy married, which she feels she is owed for keeping her side of the bargain by pretending to be his "cool girl" fantasy.
 She only returns to him after he gives a convincing public performance in the role of perfect husband.
 However, it is not his sincerity she is attracted to; she knows he is putting on an act, but the appearance of it.
 Amy views Nick as her ideal husband in the end because she knows he must appear to be her ideal husband, permanently, due to her blackmail and the risk of public condemnation.
 In exchange, she will appear as an ideal wife and mother, a trade which Nick accepts.
-Both prefer the appearance projected by the other over the reality of the person they married.
+Both prefer the appearance projected by the other over the reality of who they are and the person they married.

 Genre